Blue whale: Size

+In 2024, Motani and Pyenson calculated the body mass of blue whales at different lengths, compiling records of their sizes from previous academic literatures and using regression analyses and volumetric analyses.
+A 25 m long individual was estimated to weigh approximately 101–119 tonne, while a 30 m long individual was estimated to weigh approximately 184–205 tonne.
+Considering that the largest blue whale was indeed 33 m long, they estimated that a blue whale of such length would have weighed approximately 252–273 tonne.
+In 2025, Paul and Larramendi estimated that blue whales could exceed 200 tonne, but likely not by as much as Motani and Pyenson documented.

+During the harvest of a female blue whale, Messrs.
+Irvin and Johnson collected a fetus that is now 70% preserved and used for educational purposes.
+The fetus was collected in 1922, so some shrinkage may have occurred, making visualization of some features fairly difficult.
+However, due to this collection researchers now know that the external anatomy of a blue whale fetus is approximately 133 mm.
+Along with during the developmental phases, the fetus is located where the embryonic and fetal phases converge.
+This fetus is the youngest gestational age of the specimen recorded.

 Life span

 Blue whales live around 80–90 years or more.
 Scientists look at a blue whale's earwax or ear plug to estimate its age.
 Each year, a light and dark layer of wax is laid corresponding with fasting during migration and feeding time.
 Each set is thus an indicator of age.
-The oldest blue whale determined using this method was 110 years old.
+The oldest blue whale found was determined, using this method, to be 110 years old.
 The maximum age of a pygmy blue whale determined this way is 73 years.
+Long-term identification studies in the Northeast Pacific suggest that they live for at least 40–45 years.
 In addition, female blue whales develop scars or corpora albicantia on their ovaries every time they ovulate.
 In a female pygmy blue whale, one corpus albicans is formed on average every 2.6 years.